paul-hammant/tbd/content/deciding-factors/index.md

 # Conways Law

 The org making applications and services that reflect the organization's own structure [![](/images/ext.png)](https://en.wikipedia.org/wiki/Conway's_law).
-If your organization feels like this, and a Monorepo doesn't feel right, then MicroServices could the direction for you.
+If your organization feels like this, and a Monorepo does not feel right, then MicroServices could the direction for you.

 # Database migrations